matco/simcity/README.md

 # Requirements
 * Install Neo4j (sample queries have been tested with Neo4j v2.3.1).
-* Execute queries from file "simcity.txt" to load all ingredients.
+* Execute queries from file "data.txt" to load all ingredients.

 If you need to reset the database:
 ```